kizniche/Mycodo/3.5/README.md

 #### P

-The proportaional path takes the error (the difference between the actual position and the desired position) and multiplies it by a constant, K<sub>p</sub>, to yield an output value.
+The proportional path takes the error (the difference between the actual position and the desired position) and multiplies it by a constant, K<sub>p</sub>, to yield an output value.
 When the error is large, there will be a large proportional output.

 #### I